 I’ll Follow The Sun

-There are few better sunrise vistas than those from the slopes of Pinnacle Peak, the 3,169-foot summit 20 miles north of Old Town Scottsdale.
+There are few better sunrise vistas than those from the slopes of Pinnacle Peak, the 3,169-foot summit that sits 20 miles north of Old Town Scottsdale.
 Now a city-designated park, Pinnacle Peak is home to sunbathing gila monsters, western diamondback rattlesnakes, and one of the region’s most rewarding (and only moderately inclined) walking trails (26802 North 102nd Way).

 Your Mission, Should You Choose To Accept It